lbacigal/startup/notes.md

 # 2/5/24 -- CSS Practice
-* turns out when you to /* */, anything you type betwwen there is not rendered but is meant to keep notes of things. kinda like # in python, or // in C++
+* turns out when you to /* */, anything you type between there is not rendered but is meant to keep notes of things. kinda like # in python, or // in C++
 * this website is gonna be super useful later https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web
 * when doing things with @keyframes, the first 0% is where you want it to start.
 The next 100% is where you want it to end up when it's done with the animation. in the practice, you had to put where you want the 'fly-from-left' to start & end. the CSS doesn't know what you want by default, you have to tell it specifically.
 * Here is the distinction for the padding, border, & margin.
 I was getting confuse & lost where in the element it is.
 Here's a few images I use to remember